Menu Icon WhiteMenu Icon Dark

 The foundation awards annual grants and scholarships.
 Activities are funded by annual dividend income, and we follow the principles of good governance.
 Read more about good governance and funding priorities.

-In 2025, Sonja Saarikoski, journalist and author, and Silja Tenhunen, strategy expert, join the board.
-Continuing members are Marko Erola, Anne Leppäjärvi, Hanna Listenmaa, Olli Seuri, Mikko Toikkonen, and Tanu-Matti Tuominen.
-You can also find them here.
+Members of the board are Anne Leppäjärvi, Hanna Listenmaa, Sonja Saarikoski, Olli Seuri, Silja Tenhunen, Mikko Toikkonen, and Tanu-Matti Tuominen.
+You can find their presentations here.

 Executive Director